"Examinations and Proctors" contains the following main sections:

 If there is reason to suspect that you were cheating in any way, you run the risk of being given a failing grade in this course.
 You will therefore also run the risk of incurring the financial burden of having the costs of the course recouped from your paycheck.

-The College also reserves the right to submit essay answers (where required) to a checking service to check for plagiarism.
+The University also reserves the right to submit essay answers (where required) to a checking service to check for plagiarism.
 If plagiarism is detected, you will also be given a failing grade.

 If you have been granted an extension, OTA will not mail out your exam on any type of schedule.
 You must send OTA an e-mail at email@example.com three weeks before your desired test date to request that the exam be mailed to your proctor.
 The Office of Test Administration cannot guarantee that the exam will arrive on time if you do not provide a three-week lead time in making the request.
 Again, proctors are not aware of extension deadlines, so you must be sure to take all required exams by the last day of the extension.